By Sherry Bunting

-Ashley and her brother Colton, 14, started their growing herd of Brand-New Milking Shorthorns four years ago.
+Ashley and her brother Colton started their growing herd of Brand-New Milking Shorthorns.
 They use the Brand-New prefix also for the small herd of Holsteins they enjoyed showing, but wanted to branch out into another breed.

 “We told them to do the research and bring us their bullet points,” Tracy recalls.
 “We went to a few sales.
 Then we reached out to breeders as the kids decided what breed to branch into.
 The Agnew family at Mapleton Valley Farms has been wonderful in helping them get started in this breed.”
 They are the breeder behind Fudge and her dam.

-Ashley has been showing Fudge from spring calf at the county and state fairs to 4-year-old three-time World Dairy Expo champion cow.
+Ashley has been showing Fudge from spring calf at the county and state fairs to 7-year-old lifetime merit, production and multi-year World Dairy Expo grand champion cow.

-Not only did Fudge garner top cow of the junior and open Milking Shorthorn competition at the 2018 World Dairy Expo last week, she was supreme champion in August at the 2018 Wisconsin State Fair.
+Not only did Fudge garner top cow of the junior and open Milking Shorthorn competition at the 2018 World Dairy Expo, she was supreme champion that year at the Wisconsin State Fair.

-Two years ago, Ashley and her brother owned eight Holstein cows and three Milking Shorthorn cows as well as eight Milking Shorthorn heifers.
-Those numbers have grown with their breeding decisions.
+The Brandel siblings grew their herd to eight Holstein cows and three Milking Shorthorn cows by 2018, as well as eight Milking Shorthorn heifers.

 Their Brand-New herd is part of Straussdale Holsteins, Lake Mills, Wisconsin, where their father Matt Brandel is in partnership with his uncle Jim and cousin Bruce Strauss.
 The 230 registered Holsteins are known for quality with a rolling herd average of 27,500M 3.8F and 3.1P with somatic cell counts consistently below 100,000.